mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 ## What would make recurring subscriptions worth the effort?

 For license renewals to be worthwhile, they'd need to generate at least $30k/yr in additional profit.
-At $80/yr per renewal, that means that 375 customers per year renew.
-Actually, I did say profit, so let's assume I lose 3% in fees, so let's say I need at least 387 subscribers.
+I estimate payment processing for licenses will cost about 3%, so each license renewal nets TinyPilot about $77.

+To hit my target number of $30k/yr in additional profit from licenses, a minimum of 387 customers per year would have to renew their licenses each year.

 Since we launched in 2020, TinyPilot has sold around 5,000 devices total.
 We sell around 2,700 new devices per year.
 Reaching 387 subscribers means convincing just 7.5% of our existing users to pay for continued updates, which seems doable.